wpkonsult/mangofp/README.md

 	define( 'MANGO_FP_DEBUG', true );

+## Database and option removal
+By default database and options will not be removed during unistall of the plugin.
+To remove all plugin data during unistall add to the wp-config.php:

+	define( 'MANGO_FP_REMOVE_TABLES_ON_UNINSTALL', true );

 ## Prepare for staging
 Script **stage_backend.sh** prepares all stageables (code, language resources from translation plugin).
 Try not to use it directly.
 It should be used through **../mangofp-front/make_stage.sh**